jpedroschmitz/gatsby-starter-ts/README.md

 - ⚡️ Gatsby 4
 - ⚛️ React 18
 - ⛑ TypeScript
-- 🐐 Tests — Jest and Testing Library out of the box
+- 🐐 Tests — Vitest and Testing Library out of the box
 - 📏 ESLint — To find and fix problems in your code
 - 💖 Prettier — Code Formatter for consistent style
 - 🐶 Husky — For running scripts before committing